 It depends.
 Bankruptcy may or may not be the answer depending on your situation.
 An attorney needs to look at many factors to determine whether you qualify for bankruptcy and whether it is best.
 I recommend contacting a bankruptcy attorney to discuss your situation more fully.
 Most attorneys...Read more »

 Equity in house is about $100K. but I'm giving up the house to my husband since he's keeping the kids and I won't be paying child support (an agreement between both of us).
-Can my creditors still come after the house even if it's on my husband's name and we are recently divorced?
-The debt is only...
+Can my creditors still come after the house even if it's on my husband's name and we are recently...
 Read more »

 I agree with the other attorneys.
 Sounds like the house is a community property asset which means your creditors can go after.
 Assuming you file bankruptcy, the trustee can also go after should you fail to list and/or if there is unprotected equity.
 In such event, your spouse could be put in the...Read more »